 "Like the film Inception?"

 When you have a finance worker's salary you can pay to get what you want, but maybe that stops you from getting what you need.
 Someone to tell you to stop logging onto other people's Instagram accounts just to stalk your ex's spa day in Budapest.
 Someone to tell you that the way your spit smacks around your mouth while you chew is revolting.
-Someone to tell you that a Manchester United-themed room featuring a single bed and that poster of a tennis player scratching her arse is not a room fit to bring a lady back to.
+Someone to tell you that theming your room after your favorite sports team featuring a single bed and that poster of a tennis player scratching her ass is not a room fit to bring a lady back to.
 Friends set you straight, rent-a-friends can’t.

 As I walk back from the bus stop to my house, Kay sends me a text: "thanks so much for today!
 I had so much fun x."
 It's difficult to tell whether she actually means it, or whether she tells all her clients personal details about herself in order to feign closeness.
 Either way, it made me feel less alone.
-As Kay heads off on the train back to Brighton, I wonder if in the future, when she becomes a full-time investment banker, she will be the one hiring company on Rent-a-Friend.
-Plagued by loneliness after spending late nights at the office crouched over a take-out Yaki Soba from wagamama, staying at work until the rims of her eyes are pink.
+As Kay heads off on the train back to home, I wonder if in the future, when she becomes a full-time investment banker, if she will be the one hiring a companion on Rent-a-Friend.
+Plagued by loneliness after spending late nights at the office crouched over a tub of take-out Yaki Soba, staying at work until the rims of her eyes are pink.
 I guess she'll just need good friends around to tell her when to stop working so hard.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.